 In order to fully leverage all the patient data from a variety of sources, healthcare organizations need to implement non-relational information technology so data from various sources can be utilized even if the datasets come in different formats.

-To lower your administrative cost, minimize costly errors, and improve patient experience, you can use a HITRUST-certified third-party provider to handle patient statement design, invoicing, and payment processing.
+To lower your administrative cost, minimize costly errors, and improve patient experience, consider a HITRUST-certified patient billing partner to handle patient statement design, invoicing, and payment processing.